sushibagel/PoE-Mechanic-Watch/README.md

 # PoE-Mechanic-Watch
-AHK Script that watches the Path of Exile Cleint.txt and warns the user to complete certain mechanics.
+AHK Script that watches the Path of Exile Client.txt and warns the user to complete certain mechanics.

 This program is a AutoHotKey Script.
 AutoHotKey can be downloaded for free here: https://www.autohotkey.com/